Ulysses H. Swanson, he/him

 Midwestern Histories

-Outside of food and queer history projects based in this region, in March 2024, I launched the digital archive North Star Speedway for race tracks and drag strips under the same name that existed in Mounds View and Blaine, Minnesota, from 1950 to 1979.
+Outside of queer and food histories: in March 2024, I launched the digital archive North Star Speedway for a set of race tracks and drag strips on the same land/operating under the same name that existed in Mounds View and Blaine, Minnesota, from 1950 to 1979, using Omeka.net.